 Horizons Unlimited also helps with food delivery for elders with limited transportation and/or mobility issues as well as free gift baskets of food, clothing and toys during the holiday season.
 HU also partners with Second Harvest in support of nearly 700 tribal members of the Mille Lacs Indian Reservation.

 Horizons Unlimited accepts donations of non-perishable food, unopened hygiene products, and cash or check.
 Check out Horizons Unlimited's Amazon wish list here.
+To view Horizons Unlimited's hours, please visit our information page.

 Senior Services Program